The Mickey Mouse Club: Scheduling and air times

 For the first five seasons, the series aired Monday through Friday at 5:30 pm.
 The show's sixth season aired Monday to Thursday.
 In its final season, it aired Thursdays only at 7:00 pm (later moved a half hour later, to 7:30 pm).
 The series premiered Monday, April 24, 1989, ended production in October 1994, and aired its last original episode in 1996.
 Seasons three and five had the most episodes at 55 each, with seasons one, two, and seven running about 45 episodes.
 Seasons four and six had about 36 episodes each.

 Skits

 The show was known for its sketch comedy.
-Some of the sketches played off famous movies, musicals, and even cartoons, as well as holiday-related skits.
-During the final season, some of the skits showed everyday occurrences in the lives of adolescents.
+Some of the sketches played off well-known films, musicals, and even cartoons, as well as holiday-related skits.
+During the final season, some of the skits showed everyday occurrences in the lives of teenagers.

 Music videos

 The series featured music videos of the Mouseketeers singing their versions of popular songs in front of a live studio audience or at locations within Walt Disney World.
 This became one of the most popular segments.
 Due to the age of both the performers and the target demographic, lyrics with objectionable content were generally edited out of the songs and replaced with more appropriate language.